italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Token Endpoint
 --------------

 At the end of the authentication flow described at the previous section, the RP sends a request to the Token Endpoint with the authorization code received by the OP.
+These tokens MUST be signed JWT

 The Token response, if succesfull, returns an *ID Token*, an *Access Token* and possibly a *Refresh Token* (if a `long revocable session`_ has been started).